SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/DSL/DSL.md

 Now we can create an instance `Die new` and send it the message  `roll` and get a result.
 Do `Die new inspect` to get an inspector and then type in the bottom pane `self roll`.
 You should get an inspector like the one shown in Figure *@figDiceNoDetail@*.
-With it you can interact with a die by writing expression in the bottom pane.
+With it you can interact with a die by writing an expression in the bottom pane.

 ![Inspecting and interacting with a die.](figures/DiceNoDetail.png width=60&label=figDiceNoDetail)